emiljapelt/trench/NOTE.md

 - Consider naming of stuff
 - Player start/end turn events (so fewer checks are needed)

+# Builtin variables
+- Very similar system to builtin functions
+- Removes the need for meta variables
+- Cool, but is it better?

 # Optimize
 - None: 0
 - Simple/Size: 1, Removes uneassesary program parts, reducing the resulting instruction list size